dinote/OpenS-Asynchronous-Android-HttpRequest/README.md

 - Memory Caching
 - Status code handling
 - Parameters (files) - I thing this have no utilitie by the class idea but if any of kind soul implement this will be merged
-- Examples
 - Website
-- Jar file
+- Jar file with build.xml